Mtn-Man/JellyMac-AMP/README.txt

 • Copy a YouTube URL to your clipboard -> Video downloads and organizes automatically
 • Copy a magnet link to your clipboard -> Torrent starts downloading via Transmission
-• Drop or download media files to your designated folder -> Movies and TV shows get sorted with a clean name
+• Drop or download media files to your drop folder -> Movies and TV shows get sorted with a clean name
-• Zero manual work -> Everything goes to the right place with proper names, server is updated
+• Zero manual work -> Everything goes to the right place with proper names, server is updated.

 KEY FEATURES
 ------------
 • Clipboard monitoring for YouTube/magnet links